 However, just like Google Maps, Waze does not allow for unlimited stops to routes.
 Plus, the bright colors and quirky layout can be a bit distracting for some drivers.

-But Waze’s greatest value is the live traffic updates from real-time data, which is sent in by other Waze users.
+But Waze’s greatest value is the live traffic updates from real-time data, which other Waze users send in.

 The best part?
 Waze ensures that drivers reach their destination as efficiently as possible.
 And they make it fun!

 And the pro tips don’t end there!
 You’ll also get a bonus hack: How to navigate with Waze on a pre-saved route made in one of the most sophisticated route-planning apps for field sales.

 Ready for the ride?
 Let’s dive right in!

 You’ve probably already guessed this by the title of this article, but… Yes, Waze has an integrated route planner.